CLIVERCHEN/cliverchen.github.io/_pages/about.md

 * Major courses: Data structures, Programming design, Operational research, Artificial Intelligence, University Physics, Pattern recognition, Computer graphic, Reinforcement learning, Digital Signal Processing, Principle of Automatic Control, Probability Theory and Stochastic Process

 # Research Experience
+### University of North Carolina at Chapel Hill (Jan 2024 -- Present)
+* Supervised by [Prof. Tianlong Chen](https://tianlong-chen.github.io/) from MIT, who will soon join The University of North Carolina at Chapel Hill as an Assistant Professor of Computer Science.

 ### University of Houston (Sep 2023 -- Present)
 * Supervised by [Prof. Sen Lin](https://slin70.github.io/) from University of Houston.
 * Combining jump start reinforcement learning and constrained reinforcement learning, the algorithm is designed and analyzed theoretically.